On November 21 is an IVA tax free day in Colombia when you can save the 19 percent IVA tax. We provide a guide to IVA tax free days in Colombia.

 The Bottom Line: IVA Tax Free Days in Colombia: A Guide to VAT Tax Free Days

-Only July 3 in Colombia, you could save 19 percent when buying many products in Colombia due to the IVA tax free days.
-The July 19 IVA tax free day is postponed due to the coronavirus pandemic and concerns about the tax free day contributing to infections.
+On November 21 in Colombia, you can save 19 percent when buying many products in Colombia due to the IVA tax free days.

 However, this tax holiday brings out crowds of people.
 So, take care, wear face masks and try to maintain distance from others.
 Also, if you go shopping, we recommend going early.